Gustavus Franklin Swift: Biography

 An astute cattle-buyer, Swift followed the market steadily westward.
 On his recommendation, Hathaway and Swift moved once more in 1875, this time to join the influx of meat packers setting up shop in Chicago's sprawling Union Stock Yards.
 Swift established himself as one of the dominant figures of "The Yards", and his distinctive delivery wagons became familiar fixtures on Chicago's streets.
-In 1878 his partnership with Hathaway and Swift Bros and Company was formed in partnership with younger brother Edwin.
+In 1878 his partnership with Hathaway ended and Swift Bros and Company was formed in partnership with younger brother Edwin.
 The company became a driving force in the Chicago meat packing industry, and was incorporated in 1885 as Swift & Co. with $300,000 in capital stock and Gustavus Swift as president.
 It is from this position that Swift led the way in revolutionizing how meat was processed, delivered, and sold.

 He died on March 29, 1903, at his home 4848 Ellis Avenue in Chicago.

 Chicago and the birth of the meat-packing industry

 Following the end of the American Civil War, Chicago emerged as a major railway center, making it an ideal point for the distribution of livestock raised on the Great Plains to Eastern markets.
 Getting the animals to market required herds to be driven distances of up to 1,200 mi to railheads in Kansas City, Missouri, where they were loaded into stock cars and transported live (on the hoof) to regional processing centers.
 Driving cattle across the plains led to tremendous weight loss, and a number of animals died in transit.
 Upon arrival at the local processing facility, livestock were either slaughtered by wholesalers and delivered fresh to nearby butcher shops for retail sale, smoked, or packed for shipment in barrels of salt.

 Certain inefficiencies were inherent in the process of transporting live animals by rail, particularly due to the fact that approximately 60% of the animal's mass is inedible.
 Many animals weakened by the long drive died in transit, further increasing the per-unit shipping cost.
 Swift's solution to these problems was to devise a method to ship dressed meats from his packing plant in Chicago to the East.